Safe Output Regulation of Coupled Hyperbolic PDE-ODE Systems: Nominal Safe Control Design

 \subsection{Second transformation}

 For the purpose of establishing barrier functions for the distal ODE, inspired by \cite{Abel2023}, we propose the following transformation

 for $i=2,3,\cdots,n$, with

 where $t_a$ and $\epsilon$ are arbitrarily positive design parameters.
 The function $\sigma(t)$ is designed to address scenarios where the states are in the unsafe region at the initial regulation time $\bar t_0$.
 Specifically, when the initial state $e(\bar t_0)$ fall outside the original safe region---indicated by the condition $(h(e(\bar{t}_0), \bar{t}_0) \leq 0$---a new barrier function is created to guide the state back to the original safe region.
-The constant $\epsilon$ indicates the distance from the safe barrier of the initial value of the new barrier function $h_1$, and $t_a$ is the upper bound of the time taken to rescue to the safe region. {We only ensure the state, which falls into the unsafe region at the initial regulation time $\bar t_0$, to rescue to safety within a prescribed time $t_a$, but not prescribed-time regulation to the safe boundary.} The evolution of $e(t)$ on $t\in[t_0,\bar t_0]$ can be expressed as the initial states as
+The constant $\epsilon$ indicates the distance from the safe barrier of the initial value of the new barrier function $h_1$, and $t_a$ is the upper bound of the time taken to rescue to the safe region.
+We only ensure the state, which falls into the unsafe region at the initial regulation time $\bar t_0$, to rescue to safety within a prescribed time $t_a$, but not prescribed-time regulation to the safe boundary. {Please note that even though $t_a$ can be assigned arbitrarily, a smaller value of $t_a$ leads to larger control gains, and thus a proper trade-off should be considered in practical implementation.} The evolution of $e(t)$ on $t\in[t_0,\bar t_0]$ can be expressed as the initial states as

 $\forall a\in[0,\frac{1}{q_2}]$, where $Z(t_0+a)$ is defined by \eqref{eq:Zfuture} in Appendix \ref{sec:Yfuture}, which is determined by the initial states $Y(t_0), w[t_0], z[t_0]$ and $v(t_0)$.
 Therefore, $h(e(\bar t_0),\bar t_0)$ can be determined by the initial states of the plant according to \eqref{eq:icG}, denoted as